Here you will find a few of the more common questions asked by fellow Dogs of the Dow investors.

 The S&P Dow Jones Indices committee wants to ensure that the Dow is composed of 30 large, blue chip stocks which will best serve as a proxy for the market as a whole (less the transportation and utility sectors).
 As the U.S. economy evolves, so too must the Dow Jones Industrial Average.

-How often does the Wall Street Journal change the composition of the Dow Jones Industrial Average?
+How often does the composition of the Dow Jones Industrial Average change?

 We have created a Dow Deletions table listing the changes over the last 90 years.

 Can I be notified of any changes that take place at Dogs of the Dow?